 Reductions in your tobacco habits could save you as much as 33% on your premiums equating to thousands of dollars over the course of the year.
 Unfortunately, many existing enrollees may not be aware that this opportunity exists if the exchanges automatically renew them using their enrollment details from 2014 (states using Healthcare.gov will automatically renew enrollees if they take no action by Dec.
 15).

-To understand how this works, lets look at how the Affordable Care Act handles smoking.
+To understand how this works, let's look at how the Affordable Care Act handles smoking.
 Under the law, insurers can consider whether or not you use tobacco in determining the premiums you pay for health coverage.
-For the purposes of determining if you qualify for this tobacco surcharge, however, the Department of Health and Human Services has a very specific definition for " tobacco use. " In its final ruling from last year, the department defined it as the use of a tobacco product or products an average of four or more times per week within a period no longer than the past 6 months.
-Note: This does not include the use of tobacco products for religious ceremonies.
+For the purposes of determining if you qualify for this tobacco surcharge, however, the Department of Health and Human Services has a very specific definition for " tobacco use. " In its final ruling from last year, the department defined it as the use of a tobacco product or products an average of four or more times per week within a period no longer than the past six months.

 Plan (monthly premiums)